What is a Denial of Service Attack?

 What happens, is essentially a denial of service attack.
 The router will go down completely until you restart it!
 It’s been tried and tested many times, and it works.
 It’s scary stuff!
 Don’t worry though guys!
 I’ll show you how to mitigate this at the end!

 - The -d command allows you to choose the size of a packet.
-For this example, 100
+For example, 100.

-- After this, the -p command specifies the port, so the port 21 in this case, the FTP port.
+- After this, the -p command specifies the port, port 21 in this case, the FTP port.

-LAND stands for, Local Area Network Denial attack!
-Essentially a denial of service attack!
-What it is, is you essentially send packets with the same source and destination as the IP, to the same IP.
-In other words, this is commonly referred to as IP spoofing.
-What is happening is:
+LAND stands for, Local Area Network Denial Attack.
+It is essentially a denial of service attack where you send packets with the same source and destination IP to the same IP address.
+This is commonly referred to as IP spoofing.

 hping3 -V -c 1000 -d 100 -S -p 21 -s 80 -k -a 192.168.1.110 192.168.1.110

-What happens here, is the spoofed source address (so you are spoofing a source address), and this is used to send various or many ICMP packets, or ICMP echo requests.
-What you are doing here, is you are sending from the source IP, many ICMP packets to the entire network range, or to a specific network range and as a result, those devices on that network range, will respond to these ICMP packets, and a result to all of these responses, given by the amount of requests is obviously, a denial of service attack.
-This works on computers or individual devices on a network.
+In ICMP flooding the spoofed source address is used to send various or many ICMP packets to the entire network range, or to a specific network range and as a result, the devices on the network range will respond to these ICMP packets.
+The sheer amount of requests will cause a denial of service attack.

 hping3 -1 –flood -a [IP OF TARGET] [NETWORK RANGE]